gitlabhq/gitlabhq/doc/development/frontend.md

 ## Testing

-Feature tests should be written for all new features as well as any regressions to prevent them from occurring again.
+Feature tests need to be written for all new features.
+Regression tests also need to be written for all bug fixes to prevent them from occurring again in the future.

 See [the Testing Standards and Style Guidelines](testing.md) for more information.